-The proposed project would result in significant and unmitigated direct and/or cumulative impacts at the following four roadway segments:
+The proposed project would result in significant and unmitigable direct and/or cumulative impacts at the following four roadway segments:

-- Del Mar Heights Road from I-5 SB ramps to I-5 NB ramps (direct) - Del Mar Heights Road from I-5 NB ramps to High Bluff Drive (direct and cumulative) - El Camino Real from Via de la Valle to San Dieguito Road (direct and cumulative)

-Via de la Valle from San Andres Drive to El Camino Real (West) (direct and cumulative)
+- Del Mar Heights Road from I-5 SB ramps to I-5 NB ramps (direct) - Del Mar Heights Road from I-5 NB ramps to High Bluff Drive (direct and cumulative) - El Camino Real from Via de la Valle to San Dieguito Road (direct) - Via de la Valle from San Andres Drive to El Camino Real (West) (direct)

 Mitigation is proposed for significant direct impacts to Del Mar Heights Road from I-5 SB ramps to I-5 NB ramps, which entails reconfiguring the median on the bridge to extend the EB to NB dual left-turn pocket to 400 feet (Mitigation Measure 5.2-1).
+Mitigation is also proposed which would require the project applicant to make a \$1,500,000 contribution to Caltrans toward the construction of a third, east-bound lane on the bridge over I-5 (Mitigation Measure 5.2-1.1).
+Although these measures would reduce impacts to less than significant, the impacts are considered potentially unmitigable because the improvements are not within the jurisdiction or control of the City, and timely approval and installation of these improvements cannot be assured.
 Although the implementation of the identified mitigation would provide improvements to this roadway segment, the roadway segment would continue to operate at LOS E even with implementation of this proposed improvement.
-Therefore, direct impacts would remain significant and there is no additional mitigation to address these significant impacts.
+Therefore, direct impacts would remain significant, and there is no additional mitigation to address these significant impacts.

 Mitigation is proposed for significant direct and cumulative impacts to Del Mar Heights Road from the I-5 NB ramps to High Bluff Drive, which entails widening the segment to lengthen the WB right-turn pocket at I-5 NB ramps by 845 feet and modifying the raised median (Mitigation Measure 5.2-2).
-Direct and cumulative impacts would remain potentially significant following the installation of the improvements, which are outside the control of the City.
+Direct and cumulative impacts however would remain significant because: (1) the identified improvement is not within the City's jurisdiction and requires a Traffic Mitigation Agreement with Caltrans to connect to the I-5 NB ramp; and (2) the roadway segment would continue to operate at LOS F even with implementation of this proposed improvement.
+Therefore, direct and cumulative impacts would remain significant and there is no additional mitigation to address these significant impacts.

-Mitigation is proposed for significant direct and cumulative impacts to El Camino Real from Via de la Valle to San Dieguito Road, which entails payment of fair-share contribution by the project applicant to the planned widening of this segment of El Camino Real (Mitigation Measure 5.2-3).
-This segment of El Camino Real is planned to be widened (by others and not part of this project) to a four-lane Major as a City capital improvement project (CIP) and is programmed and funded in the City of San Diego Facilities Financing Program as project T-12.3.
+Mitigation is proposed for significant direct and cumulative impacts to El Camino Real from Via de la Valle to San Dieguito Road, which entails payment of fair-share fees by the project applicant that would contribute to the planned widening of this segment of El Camino Real (Mitigation Measure 5.2-3).
+This segment of El Camino Real is planned to be widened (by others and not part of this project) to a four-lane Major as a City capital improvement project (CIP), and is programmed and funded in the City of San Diego Facilities Financing Program as project T-12.3.
 Although the fair-share contribution would provide full mitigation for cumulative impacts to El Camino Real (in accordance with Section 15130(a)(3) of the State CEQA Guidelines), direct impacts to this roadway segment would remain significant because there is no assurance of when the planned road widening improvements would occur.
 It is possible that one or more Phases of the proposed project could be constructed before the planned improvements to El Camino Real.
 In that case, the roadway segment would continue to operate at LOS F with the project, and project traffic would exceed the City's significance thresholds.
 Therefore, direct project impacts would remain significant until the roadway is widened.